Generic Name: fentanyl citrate (oral transmucosal) (FEN ta nil SIT rayt)

 Store at room temperature away from moisture and heat.
 Leave each unit in its child-proof blister pack until you are ready to use it.

-Keep both used and unused Actiq units out of the reach of children or pets.
-The amount of fentanyl citrate in the Actiq unit can be fatal to a child who accidentally sucks on or swallows the unit.
+Keep both used and unused fentanyl citrate units out of the reach of children or pets.
+The amount of fentanyl citrate in one unit can be fatal to a child who accidentally sucks on or swallows the unit.
 Seek emergency medical attention if this happens.

 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
-If there is no take-back program, follow the instructions provided with Actiq when disposing of unused medicine.
+If there is no take-back program, follow the instructions provided with this medicine when disposing of unused medicine.

 What happens if I miss a dose?

-Since fentanyl citrate is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since fentanyl is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?